 “We can get more supplies.”

 Sandy smiled.
 “That’s perfectly fair, your dad’s unit is locked up.
-Let me find the key.”
+Let me find the key.
+I assume his gun is there.”

 Sandy rose from the table and went downstairs.
 Bob leaned toward Danielle, he smelled of cigarettes, booze, and body odor.